melezhik/sparrow/README.md

 To accomplish this task one should be able to

-* init local git repository and map it to remote one
+* init local git repository and map it to remote one ( not required for public plugins )

 * create swat test suite

-* add sparrow related configuration
+* create a cpanfile to describe additional cpan dependencies ( mininimal requirement is a swat module dependency )

+* create sparrow.json file to describe plugin meta information ( not required for pivate plugin )

-* commit changes and then push into remote
+* commit changes and then push into remote ( not required for public plugins )

 ## Init git repository